Little Street, IP17

 Scrubbed raw timber, the original boards.
 Leading to the small landing with views overlooking the garden, barns and fields beyond.

 Large family sized with a free standing iron bath and brass taps and antique sink on chest of drawers and marble top.
-The walls have been clad in handmade white tiles and a shaker style cupboard that has a washing machine, tumble dryer, laundry and linen storage and the boiler inside.
+The walls have been clad in handmade white tiles and a shaker style cupboard has plumbing for a washing machine and a condenser tumble dryerr leaving ample space for laundry and linen storage as well as the Worcester combi boiler.
 The room is double aspect to views to fields both sides of the property, each window has shutters.
 The floor and shutters are painted deep blue black and have new wide width floor boards.

 BEDROOMS The bedrooms (3 on the first floor, 2 on the second floor) are all generous proportions and each have custom storage.
 Every bedroom overlooks countryside.
 The master bedroom is wallpapered in a light hand blocked bird on vine print and has a jib door to the ensuite which has a lime stone floor and slate tiled walls in the shower space - both with generous concealed storage.
 The second bedroom with original wide floorboards and original restored sash Georgian window, has been painted all white with matching shutters and large wardrobe.
 The third bedroom is panelled in the Shaker style painted a pale linen with matching concealed large storage and original wide floor boards restored and sealed with an original restored sash Georgian window.
 The landing has two additional separate staircases (with doors) leading to two further second floor bedrooms.
 The landing has new floor boards and everything is painted white.
 Both second floor bedrooms have painted beam ceilings, one is white and the other a pale sky blue wash, both have a new oak floor that follow the gentle undulation of the roof line.
 Both have dormer and flat windows so the rooms remain light and spacious.
 A drop of graphic wallpaper reaches from the landing to the kitchen, down the stairwell adding a shot of vivid colour.